DevOpulent/CS499-Capstone-Project/README.md

 #### Enhancement Areas:
 - Improved software design and modularity.
 - Optimized data filtering with advanced algorithms.
-- Enhanced database security with encryption and role-based access control.
+- Enhanced database security with new collections, encryption and role-based access control.

-## 🚀 How to View the ePortfolio
+## 🚀 How to View my ePortfolio

 You can view the live version of the ePortfolio here: [Edward Garcia's CS499 Capstone ePortfolio](https://devopulent.github.io/CS499-ePortfolio/)